manugupta-or/homepage-v0/_pages/about.md

 <li> <font size="2">13 November, 2020.
 Notification of acceptance for the <a href = "https://link.springer.com/article/10.1007/s00186-020-00731-9" target="_blank">paper</a> "A unifying computation of Whittle’s Index for Markovian bandits" coauthored with U. Ayesta and I. M. Verloop to <a href = "https://www.springer.com/mathematics/journal/186" target="_blank">Mathematical Methods of Operations Research</a>.</font></li>

-<li> <font size="2">05 November, 2020.
-Submitted a revised version of the paper "Computing an Efficient Exploration Basis for Learning with Univariate Polynomial Features" coauthored with S. Bhat and C. Amballa to <a href = "https://aaai.org/Conferences/AAAI-20/" target="_blank">AAAI 2020</a>.</font></li>

 <li> <font size="2">30 October, 2020.
 Submitted a proposal on "Reinforcement Learning for Innovative Business Models" in collaboration with <a href = "